jimmyn123/just_another_game/json/trivia.md

   3) Kentucky Route Zero
   4) Braid

-  Which classic puzzle game is the brain child of Alexy Pajitnov?
-  1) Tetris
-  2) Bejeweled
-  3) Myst
-  4) Lemmings

 CLASSIC MOVIES
-  Which of the following quotes from AFI's 100 best movie quotes didn't come from Casablanca?
-  1) "Frankly, my dear, I don't give a damn."
-  2) "Here's looking at you, kid."
-  3) "Louis, I think this is the beginning of a beautiful friendship."
-  4) "We'll always have Paris."

   What movie inexplicably won the Oscar for Best Picture over Citizen Kane in 1942?
   1) How Green Was My Valley